Can You Flush the Toilet When the Power Is Out?

 Use Gravity Flush

 Gravity flush is a trick you can pull whenever you flush the toilet.
 But it may sound more challenging than it may sound.
 You would need enough water to generate force to push down waste in the bowl.
 It also needs to be sudden.
 To do this, pour 1 to 1.5 gallons f water into the bowl.
 A trash can will do the work if you don't have a bucket.
+You can do this otherwise, too, to help your toilet flush better.

 Pour Water Into the Tank of the Toilet